 SWISS basically returned to pre-pandemic flight connections between Poland and Switzerland with two-three flights daily Warsaw-Zurich, three per week between Wroclaw and Zurich, six weekly from Krakow to Zurich, as well as a connection twice a week from Gdansk to Zurich (summer, planned extension for winter).

 The Polish airline LOT also connects Zurich and Geneva with Warsaw (twice a day).
-WizzAir has a three times a week-flight connection between Warsaw and Basel.
+WizzAir has a three times a week-flight connection between Warsaw and Basel adding new connection Krakow Basel in 2025.

 Travel behavior